After much research, some of the answers were found in a detailed reading of Sacagawea's role in the

 probably dressed similar to them.

-However, I suspect that she may have also worn pieces of White Women's clothing, because of the positive
+However, I suspect that she may have also worn pieces of White Women's clothing, because of the

 the traditional clothing of the tribe.